Medical Necessity Data Files

 Do your edits include the bundling edits that compare CPT and HCPCS codes to each other to make sure that one code doesn't include the other code already in its definition?

 No, this is not included in medicare coverage policies.
-It would be something you could probably purchase from the AMA Bookstore.
+It would be something you could purchase from the AMA Bookstore.